academe/omnipay-helcim/README.md

 When running in Hosted Page mode, each form has its own token.
 Those tokens *are* visible to end users when those users are redirected to the form(s).

+### Other Questions

 What appears on the bank statements when payments are made?
 No idea yet.

+### Conclusions

+This payment gateway is a bit of an odd-ball.
+The Hosted Pages are okay for accepting donations or taking payments that are are reconciled manually by the recipient later.
+However, using the Hosted Pages as the payment gateway for an e-commerce shop is fraught with potential problems, which I am still trying to find workarounds for.
+Use with caution, in the meantime.

+I have no comments on the Direct mode as I have not attempted to use that yet.
+The Direct mode would need your site to be PCI compliant and registered, which is a whole other headeache that is best avoided.

+With both modes, you *do* need a SSL certificate on your site, regardless of what the documentation says.